bekirsch/HaploBlocks-Evaluation/README.md

    export -f simulating
    ```

-   3. Run 50 simulations (make use of GNU parallel to speed up - provided your setup allows it), one of which is started via:
+   3. Run 50 simulations (make use of GNU parallel to speed up - provided your setup allows it):
    ```
    for i in {1..50}; do simulating; done
    ```